 - Brush the surface of the dough with olive oil, this will keep your pizza from getting soggy :)

 - Then, add a ladleful of thick garlicky sauce to the middle and spread all around evenly, but not too thickly!
 Lay down a few evenly spaced basil leaves, no more than 5-6. cover with a mix of your cheeses (about 1 and 1/2 cups per pizza), then arrange the toppings you want.
-Sprinkle cornmeal around the crust and with your pizza peel, slide your pizza with the foil or baking paper directly onto the cookie sheet, and close the oven quickly.
+If you want, sprinkle cornmeal around the crust and with your pizza peel, slide your pizza with the foil or baking paper directly onto the cookie sheet, and close the oven quickly.

 - When timer sounds, remove first pizza with pizza peel and let cool for at least 3 minutes, before slicing and enjoying with a tall glass of ice cold beer.